liuh886/open-phrasebank/docs/index.md

 ```

-Here is how keyword `that` are used when geoscience articles are talking about `climate`:
+Here is how the keyword `that` is used when geoscience articles are talking about `climate`:

 <iframe src="wordtree_that_geo.html" frameborder="0" style="border:none; overflow:hidden; width:100%; height:501px;" allowTransparency="true"></iframe>
 </iframe>